kubinio123/k-tail/README.md

 It's built for the educational purpose of a blog post series about programming with _ZIO_ library.
 I encourage you to read the posts first.

-* Part one, covers basic of _ZIO_ effects, streams and layers - TODO link
+* Part one, covers basic of _ZIO_ effects, streams and layers - [link](zio.config.typesafe.*
+  )
+* Part two, covers basics of concurrency and web sockets handling - TODO link

 ### Overview